pippim/pippim.github.io/programs/iothings.md

 smart plugs behind the TV that control the nighttime back lighting.

-## `smartplug_off` Bash Script
+## 'smartplug_off' Bash Script

-Below is the Bash script you can copy to your system:
+Below is the Bash script that needs to placed in the `/etc/NetworkManager/dispatcher.d/pre-down.d/` directory:

 ```bash
 #!/bin/bash